bpollner/uniset/README.md

 In order to enable the target package to make use of the functionality offered by package `uniset`, four files have to be exported by `uniset` and be placed into the target package.

 ### Advantage
-The most imminent advantage of the `uniset` settings-file system over using any static file for permanently storing settings for any package is the fact that the key=value pairs in the 'xxx_settings.R' file get updated (added / deleted) dynamically.
-So the developer of a package can delete keys or introduce new ones, and the new key=value pairs will be automatically added to or deleted from the local 'xxx_settings.R' file.
+The most imminent advantage of the `uniset` settings-file system over using any static file for permanently storing settings for any package is the fact that the key=value pairs in the 'settings.R' file get updated (added / deleted) dynamically.
+So the developer of a package can delete keys or introduce new ones, and the new key=value pairs will be automatically added to or deleted from the local 'settings.R' file.
 Values changed by the user of the target package will be preserved.
-So the author of the target package can add or delete keys from the 'xxx_settings.R' file without worrying that this will cause any effort or troubles for the user of the target package.
+So the author of the target package can add or delete keys from the 'settings.R' file without worrying that this will cause any effort or troubles for the user of the target package.

 ### Two ways to generate the required files
 * **1) Export and Move Files**  Use **`uniset_getFiles`**, then move the 'xxx_settings.R' file ('xxx' for the name of the target package) into the 'inst' folder (create one if not already done) of the target package.
 Move the file 'zzz.R', 'uniset_globals.R' and 'uniset_functions.R' to the 'R' folder of the target package.